-Financial Aid Appeal Process:
+Financial Aid Appeal Process/ Financial Aid Probation:

 If, at the end of the financial aid warning term, a student is still not meeting SAP requirements, the student may submit an appeal based on extenuating circumstances only.
 Extenuating circumstances would be considered personal illness or injury, a death of a close relative, or other special circumstances.
-The written appeal and supporting documentation such as legal documents and written statements from a third party (counselor, lawyer, doctor, etc.) must be sent to the Director of Financial Aid.
-The written appeal must explain why satisfactory progress was not met and what has changed that will allow the minimum standards to be met.
-The appeal and required documentation must be submitted by the deadline provided to the student.
-Retroactive appeals are not permitted.
+The written appeal must be sent to the Director of Financial Aid and it must explain why satisfactory progress was not met and what has changed that will allow the minimum standards to be met.